 Data and methods

 In this section, we describe the primary data sources in our study, namely, Transit app demand data and COVID-19 case numbers.
 We also describe our model of daily transit demand decline, the logistic curve.
-From these fitted curves, we derive several parameters describing the declines in daily transit demands: i) floor values measuring the base levels of transit demand; ii) cliff and floor points indicating when demand decline started and stopped; iii) the decay rate measuring the speed of transit demand decline, and; iv) response intervals capturing the time lags between the first reported case in a community with respect to when decline started and stopped.
+From these fitted curves, we derive several parameters describing the declines in daily transit demands: i) base values measuring the apparent minimum levels of transit demand; ii) cliff and base points indicating when demand decline started and stopped; iii) the decay rate measuring the speed of transit demand decline, and; iv) response intervals capturing the time lags between the first reported case in a community with respect to when decline started and stopped.
 Moreover, we describe ordinary Procrustes analysis for measuring differences in hourly travel demand during and before the COVID-19 pandemic, and weekday versus weekend demand during the pandemic.
-Finally, we investigate the morning and afternoon rush hour’s shift due to COVID-19.

 Data sources